Luis Fuentes (footballer, born 1986): Pumas

 Fuentes played for Pumas Morelos and was called up by Pumas de la UNAM to be a substitute or to play in the CONCACAF Champions League and Interliga.

-Fuentes debut was on 7 March 2009 in a match against San Luis in which he came in as a substitute replacing Fernando Morales on the 82nd minute.
+Fuentes debut was on 7 March 2009 in a match against San Luis in which he came on as a substitute replacing Fernando Morales on the 82nd minute.

 Fuentes was part of the Pumas UNAM squads that won two championships, the Clausura 2009 and the Clausura 2011.
 For the Apertura 2016, Fuentes was selected team captain, at the suggestion of the team's prior captain, Darío Verón.

 Loan to Monterrey

 On 2 December 2016, Fuentes joined Monterrey on a one-year loan agreement beginning with the Clausura 2017 tournament.

 Xolos

 Fuentes joined Xolos from Pumas for the Apertura 2018 season.

 Loan to América

 On 29 December 2019, Club América announced that Fuentes would be joining the team for the Clausura 2020 on loan from Xolos.
 After the Clausura 2020 tournament was cancelled due to the COVID-19 pandemic, América did not exercise the option to acquire Fuentes on a permanent deal and returned to Xolos.